wetransform/inspire-extensions/patterns/_posts/2016-06-16-codelist-extension.markdown

 ## XML Schema Example

 Since a GML 3.3 Application Schema encodes code list values using a `gml:ReferenceType`, there is no direct reference to either the extended code list or the new subtype.
 The GML Application schema doesn't need to be changed to allow usage of the extended code list.
-For the codelist itself, there is no mandated encoding.
+For the code list itself, there is no mandated encoding.
 In INSPIRE, we recommend a specific code list format defined as part of the data specifications.

 What needs to be changed is the code list itself.
 You can see the code list as an addendum to the schema that defines allowed values.